-- Disable incoming calls: This option, accessed from the profile menu, routes incoming calls to a physical SIP phone rather than to the TeleConsole.
+- Disable Incoming Calls option is active: This option, accessed from the account menu, routes incoming calls to a physical SIP phone rather than to the TeleConsole.

 However, if you can't solve your inbound calling issues with the other suggestions here, check your firewall software and make sure the TeleConsole is authorized for both inbound and outbound Internet traffic.

 Still, if none of the above reasons seem to be the cause of the problem try logging out from any app that shares your line and the TeleConsole Windows.
 Sign in to the TeleConsole Windows and see if this resolved the problem.
 If so, you can sign in to the other app.

 - Check your Sound & Devices settings and SIP phone volume: The TeleConsole notifies you about incoming calls with a pop-up window.
 But if your screen is off It is important that you hear the ringing of incoming calls.
-The TeleConsole's Sound & Devices settings let you set up and test your Speaker/Headset and Secondary Ringer.
+The TeleConsole's Sound & Devices settings let you set up and test your Speaker/Headset and Secondary Ringer volume.

 If you are routing calls to a SIP phone by toggling off the Accept Calls Here option, make sure the phone's own ringing volume is high enough for you to hear it.

 - Call blocking: Call blocking for your TeleConsole calls is set up in the admin portal as explained here.